nshea3/nicholasshea/content/posts/post-2-well-logs.md

 ### Pairplot:
 ![pairplot](https://i.imgur.com/we8lKaB.png)
-The raw pairplot is pretty messy, so in this situation the pairplot does not give us very useful information about clusters or useful feature pairs.
+The raw pairplot is pretty messy, so in this situation the pairplot does not give us especially useful information about clusters.
 Fortunately, it is clear from the “main diagonal” that these features have very different distributions, so it is likely we will be able to do meaningful learning on this dataset.

 Explanation of the 9 different facies in this dataset: